renuo/applications-setup-guide/ruby_on_rails/environment_protection.md

 # Staging Environment Protection

-To protect Renuo from a lawsuit for using copyrighted material, staging applications should be protected using HTTP Basic auth to prevent unwanted traffic.
+HTTP Basic Authentication should be configured to prevent public traffic on our develop and testing applications

 To setup authentication, configure the application controller like that: